-Interpreters are usually recruited on the spot by the Court and must be able to guarantee a very high level of interpretation because the success of the seminar often very much depends on the possibility on an effective communication between the national and international participants of the event.
+Interpreters are usually recruited on the spot by the Court and must be able to guarantee a very high level of interpretation because the success of the seminar often depends on effective communication between the national and international participants.

 The Court also takes care of the installation of interpretation booths in the meeting room whether it be on the premises of the Court or at another place chosen by the Court.